Philly Koji Co. Logo

 Every new logo project begins with a discovery phase, wherein we work with our clients to understand their business goals, target market, and brand vision.
 We then create visual mood boards like the ones seen below that are meant to hone in on a clear visual direction for the logo design.
 Approval on a specific style at this point is critical to ensuring too much time isn’t wasted when it comes time to actually start putting pencil to paper, and has also proven to reduce our client’s uncertainty about what to expect from the first round of logos.

-I started by exploring simple illustrations with animals and miso at the focus, but ultimately decided that a character design in the below styles would ultimately be too childish and too far removed from the agreed upon direction of the business.
+I started by exploring simple illustrations with animals with miso at the focus, but decided that the original character designs would ultimately be too childish for the direction of the business.

 Drawing from Jiu Jitsu Inspiration

 After exploring animals and a few faces of fat kids eating noodles (not pictured) I turned my attention to Jim’s love of Jiu Jitsu.
 The idea was to connect the owner and his brand to his two favorite things: cooking and martial arts.
 Jim loved the idea, but expressed some concerns about the character design as a long-term mark, and I agreed that it would probably be better to boil things down a bit more.
-I dropped the body from the mark and explored a few different facial expressions of just the bowl-face, and a real vision for the brand quickly began to reveal itself.
+I dropped the body from the original design and explored a few different facial expressions of just the “bowl-face”, and the brand quickly began to reveal itself.

 Exploration of Typography and color combinations